Gastroenterology Services In Croydon | Shirley Oaks Hospital Skip to main content

 Many of these conditions are more easily treated when they’re found at the earliest possible stage.

-• What symptoms you have
+• What symptoms do you have?

-• How long you’ve had these symptoms
+• How long you’ve had these symptoms?

-• How your symptoms are affecting daily life
+• Are your symptoms affecting daily life?

 A physical examination may also be carried out during the consultation.
+This is so your consultant can investigate for any physical signs of concern, such as an unusual lumps and bumps.

 It may be that a diagnosis can be made at this stage, or that your symptoms are nothing to be concerned about.
 For other symptoms, you may be referred for further tests to investigate specific parts of functions of your digestive system.

-During any of these endoscopic investigations, your Consultant will look for any abnormalities or areas of possible concern, such as small lumps or any narrowing in the GI tract.
+During any of these endoscopic investigations, your consultant will look for any abnormalities or areas of possible concern, such as small lumps or any narrowing in the GI tract.
 If needed, a biopsy (small sample of tissue) may be taken and sent away for further analysis.

 While not painful, these investigations can be uncomfortable, so you will normally be offered sedation or gas & air (nitrous oxide) to help make things more comfortable for you.